...

 How to Prepare for a CFIA Audit or Inspection

-The Mandate of the Canadian Food Inspection Agency The Canadian Food Inspection Agency (CFIA) operates under a broad mandate to safeguard Canada's food supply and animal and plant resources.
-Its primary objective is to protect Canadians from unsafe food and to protect Canada from pests and diseases that could affect our food supply, animals, and...
+Get To Know The Legal Framework for CFIA Audits of Food and Animal Establishments The Mandate of the Canadian Food Inspection Agency The Canadian Food Inspection Agency (CFIA) operates under a broad mandate to safeguard Canada's food supply and animal and plant resources.
+Its primary objective is to protect Canadians from unsafe food and to...

 Read The Rest...